Our programs

 Where Do I Start?

-The Basics You Should Know To Write A Song
+The Basics You Should Know to Write a Song

-Dividing Your song Into Measures
+Dividing Your Song into Measures

 Idea People, Song Writers, and Composers